MyBord/mybord-server/docs/deployment.md

 1. If you haven't done so already, run the command `prisma login` to authenticate your credentials with the prisma cloud service.
 2. Run the command `yarn prisma-deploy:prod`.
-  2a.
-If you haven't set up the service before, make sure you do the following:
+  *  If you haven't set up the service before, make sure you do the following:
+      * You shouldn't have the `PRISMA_ENDPOINT` env var in your prod.env file
-    * If you haven't already, select the `mybord` server to deploy to.
-Then, create
+      * Select the `mybord` server to deploy to
+      * Create the name for the service; you should call it `mybord-prisma-service`
+      * Choose the name for your the stage; you should choose `prod`
+      * Copy the endpoint added to the prisma.yml file and add it to the prod.env file under the env var `PRISMA_ENDPOINT`